InternPulse/agricon-django-backend/README.md

 **1.2.
 Feature Branching**
 For every new task (feature, bug fix, improvement), you must create a new branch.

-- **Start from `main`:**
+- **Start from `dev`:**
-Always ensure your local `main` is up-to-date before creating a new branch.
+Always ensure your local `dev` is up-to-date before creating a new branch.

 ```
-git checkout main
+git checkout dev
-git pull origin main
+git pull origin dev
 ```

 - **Create your Feature Branch:**